lf-edge/ekuiper/deploy/docker/README.md

   - Sink: embedded support for MQTT and HTTP, and provide extension points for sinks
   - UDF functions: embedded support for 60+ functions, and provide extension points for SQL functions
 - Management
-  - Stream and rule management through CLI
+  - [A web based management dashboard](https://hub.docker.com/r/emqx/kuiper-manager) for nodes, plugins, streams & rules management
-  - Stream and rule management through REST API (In planning)
+  - Plugins, streams and rules management through CLI & REST API
-  - Easily be integrate with [KubeEdge](https://github.com/kubeedge/kubeedge) and [K3s](https://github.com/rancher/k3s), which bases Kubernetes
+  - Easily be integrate with [KubeEdge](https://github.com/kubeedge/kubeedge), [K3s](https://github.com/rancher/k3s) and [Baetyl](https://github.com/baetyl/baetyl), which bases Kubernetes
-- Integration with EMQ X Edge
+- Integration with EMQ X Nuron & Edge
-  Seamless integration with EMQ X Edge, and provided an end to end solution from messaging to analytics.
+  Seamless integration with EMQ X Neuron & Edge, and provided an end to end solution from messaging to analytics.

 # How to use this image